Internships & Service Learning

 Students are encouraged to join us for a Thursday evening program to 'shadow' … to explore the fit between their skills and academic/career goals.

 Contact Lora.Haynes@Louisville.edu to make arrangements.

 PSYC 408 International Service Learning & Research (An A&S Short-term Study Abroad Program)

-These off-campus cultural immersion experiences are intended to expose undergraduate students to applicable theories of intergroup contact, transitional justice, conflict resolution, and international travel to Northern Ireland or Bosnia and Herzegovina during Summer Term I. Based on the pedagogical model of learning-through-doing, 8-12 students per program will gain practical experience working directly on a faculty member’s on-going research project in Northern Ireland or Bosnia and Herzegovina.
-Students will develop knowledge of the impact that intergroup contact has in assisting conflict resolution, behavioral and mental health, and multicultural psychology.
+This spring term and off-campus cultural immersion experience is intended to expose undergraduate students to applicable theories of intergroup contact, direct approaches to conflict transformation, cross-community engagement, and empirical research specific to “The Troubles” of the Northern Ireland conflict.
 Emphasis is based on cognitive, social, and peace psychology perspectives.
+International travel begins after spring term classes end (typically in May).
+Based on the pedagogical model of learning-through-doing, 8-12 students will gain practical service-learning/research experience working directly on a faculty member’s on-going research project.
+Students will develop knowledge of the impact that intergroup contact has in assisting conflict transformation, behavioral and mental health, and multicultural understanding.

 For additional information, please contact Dr. Melinda Leonard, International Service Learning & Research Program Director, at email@example.com